Cloverfield: Sequels

 Reeves also pointed out that the final scene on Coney Island shows something falling into the ocean in the background without an explanation.
 This may have been either the satellite owned by the fictional Japanese media company, Tagruato, or the creature itself.
 A company news piece on the Tagruato website mentions that a piece of the Japanese Government's ChimpanzII satellite fell off into the Atlantic.
 Producers Bryan Burk and J. J. Abrams also revealed their thoughts on possible sequels to Entertainment Weekly.
 According to Burk, "The creative team has fleshed out an entire backstory which, if we're lucky, we might get to explore in future films".
-Abrams stated that he does not want to rush into the development of the sequel merely because the first film has been a success; he explained that he would rather create a sequel that is true to the previous film.
+Abrams stated that he did not want to rush into the development of the sequel merely because the first film was a success; he explained that he would rather create a sequel that is true to the previous film.

-At the end of January 2008, Reeves entered early talks with Paramount to direct a sequel, which would likely be filmed before Reeves's other project, The Invisible Woman.
+At the end of January 2008, Reeves entered early talks with Paramount to direct a sequel, which was planned to be filmed before Reeves's other project, The Invisible Woman.
 Reeves said:

-In September 2008, when asked by CraveOnline what the current status is on Cloverfield 2, Abrams stated that at this point, they were still discussing it; however, he still feels reluctant to work on a sequel.
+In September 2008, when asked by CraveOnline what the status was on Cloverfield 2, Abrams stated that at that point they were still discussing it; however, he still felt reluctant to work on a sequel.
 In the same interview, Abrams said that they were working on something that "could be kind of cool."
 When asked if it would take place in a different location, Abrams replied by saying that "it would be a totally different kind of thing but it's too early to talk about."
 In a 2010 interview with Attack of the Show!, Abrams stated that they might abandon the filming style, stating that he and the rest of the crew would like to try something new.

 The film Super 8 was initially speculated to be either a sequel or prequel to Cloverfield, but this was quickly denied by Abrams.